dyn-tracing/tracing_sim/README.md

 # The Tracing Simulator

-Tracing Simulatorr is a simulator for webassembly extensions.
+Tracing Simulator is a simulator for WebAssembly extensions.
 With it you can define your own microservices architecture, and run user-defined extensions on each service.

 ## Quickstart